Business Sign-off & Approvals for Jira Cloud

 These tools are a fit when the main requirement is gating workflow transitions with approval logic.

-Check whether they stay usable when you need broader audit history, project-level variation, or approval visibility outside a transition event.
+Check whether they stay usable when you need broader audit history, project-level variation, or approval visibility beyond a transition event.

-These tools are a fit when the process is built around multi-step approval paths, sequences, or structured routing models.
+These tools fit when the process is built around multi-step approval paths, sequences, or structured routing models.

 Check whether that added structure matches your process maturity or whether it creates too much rollout overhead for everyday Jira teams.